-When cats go into heat, they basically go crazy.
+When cats go into heat, they go crazy.
 Not only are felines excellent hunters, but cats in heat can smell your own pet’s urine easier than you might think.
 Lingering urine smells can effortlessly attract neighborhood cats.

-Trying to calm down your own furball during the mating season is hard enough.
+Trying to calm down your furball during the mating season is hard enough.
 You don’t need any homeless feral cats restlessly wandering in your yard due to your pet’s pee stench.

-We have absolutely no intention of scaring you with all of these facts!
+We have no intention of scaring you with all of these facts!
 Truth be told, cat urine is indeed dangerous.